-The dog must remain in its position (stand/sit/down) until the handler's recall command to continue.
+The dog must remain in its position (stand/sit/down) until the handler continues.
 If the dog starts off too early after the stop, the grade should be lowered by 2-3.
 This can even fail the exercise, if the start off is very early, for example before the steward's command.